 Workroom + Studio

 Kathryn Naylor is a professional artist living and working in the Junction area of Toronto.
-She has focused on watercolours, coloured pencil, and acrylics, and has an extensive history of gallery shows as well as book illustration and teaching.
+She is an active member of Toronto’s West End Art Collective, participating in their exhibits and also managing the Collective website.
+Over the years she has focused on watercolours, coloured pencil, and acrylics, and has lately ventured into water-soluble oil painting.

 Lauren McKinley Renzetti

 Lauren McKinley Renzetti is an artist, designer, educator, maker, and scenic painter for the film industry.
 She has shown her work throughout Ontario,Brooklyn and Bulgaria.
 Her role as an educator, spanning over twenty-five years has taken her to Georgian College, McMaster University, Ryerson University, the Art Gallery of Hamilton,and art Works art School.
 She currently works at the Art For Cancer Foundation, LucSculpture in the east end as well as the AGO.
 Her work predominantly is texture based: relief printmaking, collage, mixed media sculpture and high relief detritus painting in acrylic.
 She is represented by ArtBomb, The PATCH Project and was also the artist–in-residence at Unicamp of Ontario where she facilitated large community building art projects for ten years.She is also the curator of Neighbourhood Gallery in the east end.